Christer-L/Bacterial-Chemotaxis/README.md

 ### Maxwell distribution-based model

 Second approach relied on the curve suggested by Berg et al. on their figure 3.
 Data points were collected from the distribution curve.
-We used fitting algorithm provided to us by Prof. Robert Kuszelewicz (Paris University) to find optimal parameters for Maxwell distribution through gradient descent.
+We used fitting algorithm provided to us by Prof. Robert Kuszelewicz to find optimal parameters for Maxwell distribution through gradient descent.
 Based on received parameters from fitting algorithm, we implemented a function maxwell_tumble (file: tumble_maxwell.m; Fig. 3, F) to calculate probability according to Maxwell distribution for any given angle as an input parameter.

 ## Models for bacterium run
 In our approach, run functions are designed to return boolean value, which lets agent know if it should stop the run currently in process or continue moving forward for one more time step.
 Information required for decision-making is provided to the run models by agent implementing the function.